tauri-apps/tauri-docs/packages/releases-site/README.md

 ## Netlify setup (two sites, one repo)

 1. **Releases site** (new):
-   - Base directory: `packages/releases-site` (its `netlify.toml` supplies build command, publish dir, and the ignore rule).
+   - Base directory: `packages/releases-site`
    - Environment: `SITE_URL=https://<your-docs-domain>` (canonical origin used for `astro.config.mjs`'s `site`; omit for production `https://v2.tauri.app`).
    - Note the resulting `https://<name>.netlify.app` domain.
 2. **Docs site** (existing): no settings change.
 In the repo root `public/_redirects`, replace the proxy target hostname (`tauri-releases-site.netlify.app`) with the releases site domain from step 1.
 3. The repo root `netlify.toml` has an `ignore` rule so commits touching only `packages/releases-site/**` (e.g. merged data-refresh PRs) skip the docs build.

-## Data refresh

-`.github/workflows/refresh-releases.yml` runs daily (07:00 UTC) and opens a PR (`automated/refresh-release-data`) updating only `generator/data.json`.
-Merging it triggers only the releases site build.
+4.